MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 A & arrow.l A C_B\
 B & arrow.l C_B^(- 1) B $

-and is called in BlockTensorDecomposition.jl with the following code.
+and is called in BlockTensorFactorization.jl with the following code.

 ```julia
 options = (